Wind River Systems: Wind River Linux

 Wind River's Linux product is source code and a build system that generate runtime images suitable for embedded devices.

 Historically, Wind River Linux has supported a variety of architectures, including ARM, MIPS, PowerPC, IA32 and SPARC.

-The current release of Wind River Linux supports a variety of ARM, IA32, and IA64 platforms with both standard and realtime (preempt_rt) kernels.
+The current release of Wind River Linux supports a variety of ARM, IA32, and IA64 platforms with both standard and realtime (PREEMPT RT) kernels.

 Wind River charges a subscription to provide commercial bug and CVE fixes for their Linux products.
 Pricing is project-based, with a flat fee for each solution built on top of Wind River Linux.
 There is no per-device subscription or royalty.

 The key capabilities for Wind River Linux are 10 year commercial support life, complete customization including kernel changes, reproducible customizations, wide range of hardware support through Board Support Packages (BSP) that are ported, maintained, and tested by Wind River.

-Early History
+Early history

 In 2004, Wind River announced a partnership with Red Hat to create a new Linux-based distribution for embedded devices.
 Wind River has since ended its partnership with Red Hat and now ships its own Linux distribution optimized for embedded Linux development.

 Wind River released the first version of its embedded Linux distribution, Platform for Network Equipment - Linux Edition (PNE-LE) 1.0 in 2005.
 It was registered against the Carrier Grade Linux 2.0 specification and supported IA32 and PPC architectures.
 They added other platforms in subsequent releases, General Purpose Platform - Linux Edition (GPP-LE) and Platform for Consumer Devices - Linux Edition PCD-LE) starting in version 1.4.
 In 2013 Wind River announced Wind River Linux 6.0.

 Wind River Systems acquired FSMLabs embedded technology in February 2007 and made a version available as Wind River Real-Time Core for Wind River Linux.
 As of August 2011, Wind River has discontinued the Wind River Real-Time Core product line, effectively ending commercial support for the RTLinux product.

 On August 7, 2007, Palm Inc. announced it would use Wind River Systems Linux for its (later aborted) Palm Foleo.

 In 2008, Wind River announced cooperation with BMW, Intel and Magneti Marelli for development of a Linux-based open-source platform to control in-car electronics, which was extended in the GENIVI Alliance in 2009.